Evidence of a dibaryon spectrum in coherent $\pi^0\pi^0 d$ photoproduction at forward deuteron angles: Introduction

 \section{Introduction}

 Our understanding of hadron structure and relevant degrees of freedom is a crucial test for QCD in the low energy non-perturbative regime.
 Until recently, the deuteron was considered the only bound dibaryon system, however as early as 1964, Dyson and Xuong~\cite{dyson64} predicted a sextet of dibaryon states from SU(6) symmetry for baryons, denoted $\mathcal{D}_{IJ}$ for isospin $I$ and spin $J$.
 With the addition of the ground state deuteron, $\mathcal{D}_{01}$, and the virtual unbound state, $\mathcal{D}_{10}$, observed as structure in $NN$ scattering, four non-strange states, $\mathcal{D}_{12}$ and $\mathcal{D}_{21}$ ($N\Delta$), and $\mathcal{D}_{03}$ and $\mathcal{D}_{30}$ ($\Delta\Delta$) were predicted, the masses of which were determined from the deuteron mass and nucleon scattering data.
-These calculations led to a plethora of searches for dibaryon states throughout the 1960s and 70s, with mixed interpretations (for a recent review see ref.~\cite{clement17} and earlier reviews in refs.~\cite{locher86,strakovsky91}).
-In addition to genuine dibaryon states, One Pion Exchange models (OPE) between nucleons, for example, were also able to describe peaks observed in $\pi\pi d$ and $\pi d$ systems~\cite{yao64,barnir73}.
-Limited experimental statistical precision prevented firm conclusions on this however.
+These calculations led to a plethora of searches for dibaryon states throughout the 1960s and 70s, focussing mainly on isovector ($I=1$) dibaryon candidates with mixed interpretations (for a recent review see ref.~\cite{clement17} and earlier reviews in refs.~\cite{locher86,strakovsky91}).
+In addition to genuine dibaryon states, One Pion Exchange models (OPE) between nucleons, for example, were also used to describe peaks observed in $\pi\pi d$ and $\pi d$ systems~\cite{yao64,barnir73}.